Lnguyen19/ConnectSphere/README.md

-# Social Media App
+# Connect-Sphere

 ## Overview

-The Social Media App is a full-stack application designed to provide users with a comprehensive social experience.
+Connect-Sphere is a full-stack application designed to provide users with a comprehensive social experience.
 This README.md file serves as a guide to understand the project structure, features, and how to set it up locally.

 ## Features